-Market Share Although the Company is the market leader in 3 important businesses: the leading retailer in bookstores chain and book distributor (or wholesaler), and books publishers, numerous entrepreneurs show interest in joining and this causes the spread of business concentration.
-The proportion of the market shares for market leaders in this industry are not significantly different.
+Market Share Although the Company is the market leader in 3 important businesses : the leading retailer in bookstores chain and book distributor (or wholesaler), and books publishers.

-As book business has limitation in terms of completeness of database which makes the market share estimation in each segment contains some errors.
+as book business has limitation in terms of completeness of database which makes the market share estimation in each segment contains some errors.